thomascamminady/kannadacoach/README.md

 # Learn Kannada

-A web-based Kannada transliteration learning app that helps users practice typing Kannada words using English characters.
+A web4.
+After completing a word, the English meaning is displayed 5.
+Click the **Help** button for detailed instructions 6.
+Click the **ABC** button to view the Kannada alphabet reference 7.
+Visit the **GitHub** link to access the source codeased Kannada transliteration learning app that helps users practice typing Kannada words using English characters.

 ## 🌟 Features